Accessory Dwelling Units

 Yes, ADUs must comply with the Virginia Uniform Statewide Building Code.
 The City’s Building staff will issue violation notices if they do not.

 Here is a draft ordinance for discussion: The City of Fredericksburg proposes amendments to the Unified Development Ordinance to permit and to establish regulations governing the use of Accessory Dwelling Units (ADU) associated with single-family detached dwelling units.
 An ADU is a secondary dwelling unit established in conjunction with and clearly subordinate to a principal dwelling unit, whether part of the same structure as the principal dwelling unit or as a detached accessory structure on the same lot.
 The total occupancy permitted within a single family lot (a family and two unrelated persons or no more than three unrelated people total) are not proposed to be changed.
-This amendment would permit a full kitchen for the ADU.
-The proposed regulatory standards for ADUs include:

 More Information and / or to comment: